usuleymanov/song-recommendation-with-spark/README.md

 # Song Recommendation with Spark
-A Spark project built incrementally for recommending songs to users based on their history log files.
+A Spark project built for recommending songs to users based on their song listening history log files.
 The project has been realized using Spark and Spark MLlib.
 # Song Recommendation

 Recommending new songs to users based on user log history